 Here are just a few ideas for starters:

-Making a video is no longer the preserve of professionals (although professionals can produce more sophisticated and polished videos for a very reasonable investment, from around £250 a video).
-And nor is it a costly exercise.
+Making a video is no longer the preserve of professionals and nor is it a costly exercise (professionals can produce more sophisticated and polished videos from around £250 a video).
 There are all kinds of video sites on the internet that make uploading, embedding and sharing video content incredibly easy.
 I used Animoto to create the video on my home page and couldn’t believe just how little technical knowledge was needed.
 Cheap video cameras such as Flip are great for capturing footage and they come complete with all the software you need to edit and upload content.